'A very horrified city' embraces acts of kindness after concert attack

 One of the concertgoers-in-need was 34-year-old waitress Alison Pritchard.
 She traveled to Manchester with her 9-year-old daughter, Carmen, making the 350-mile journey from their home in the Scottish city of Aberdeen.

-She tried to leave the event early, cautious her daughter may get swamped in the crowds attempting to leave the enormous venue.
+She tried to leave the event early, concerned that her daughter might get swamped in the crowds attempting to leave the enormous venue.
 She was in the foyer when the blast struck — but her early exit meant it was behind the pair.

 "All of a sudden there was just an almighty explosion behind us," she said, just yards away from the reams of police tape sealing off all routes to the venue.
 "We were so lucky because otherwise we would have been caught up in it."